 Why would Google run two different systems?
 My ideas are covered more in the Speculation On Google Changes article for Search Engine Watch members.
 The short answer is that I think the new system requires much more processing power than the old one.
 If so, then Google probably applied it initially to “easy” queries, such as those that didn’t involve the exclusion or “subtraction” of terms

-Why are more and more “hard” queries now going through the new system?
+If that’s true, then why are more and more “hard” queries now going through the new system?
 It could be that Google was testing out the new system on easier queries and then planned to slowly unleash it on everything.
 Alternatively, Google may have intended to run two algorithms all along but is being forced to abandon that plan because of the furor as site owners who’ve lost rankings use the filter test to see what they consider to be “old” Google.

 Since it was discovered, the filter test has been used by hundreds, if not thousands of webmasters.
 These queries are processor intensive.
 They also have created an embarrassing situation Google has never faced before, where anyone can compare what looks to be “old” versus “new” results to show how the old results are better.
 Sometimes the new results might be better, of course — but it’s the mistakes in relevancy that get the most attention.
 They can be used as proof that new Google is worse than old Google.